SpinningVinyl/eakd/README.md

 - `shell` passes `script` to `/bin/sh -c`.
 Use this only when pipelines, expansion, redirection, or other shell syntax is required.

 Both types accept an optional absolute `working_directory`.
+It becomes the current directory of the command or shell script, for example `"working_directory": "/home/alice/projects/example"`.
+The directory must already exist and be accessible to the user running `eakc`; paths beginning with `~` and environment variables are not expanded.
 Command output is sent to eakc's stdout and stderr, which normally means the user journal.
 At most `max_parallel` commands run simultaneously; further received actions wait in the bounded `queue_size` channel.
 Unknown action IDs are logged and ignored.

 `eakc` executes code with the user's privileges.
 The config file must be owned by the user running `eakc`, must not be a symlink, and must not be group-